 The accommodation on this tour is generally of a good standard, with electricity throughout.
-Most of the accommodation has air conditioning (those in the mountains don't really need it).
-Accommodation without air conditioning, will likely have fans instead.
+All accommodation has air conditioning (those in the mountains don't really need it).

 Located approximately ten minutes from Bandaranaike International Airport in Katunayake, we stay at a luxury resort at the beginning of the tour, set in twelve acres of stunning, lush gardens.
 An ideal place to start our Sri Lankan birding tour, and a good location if you'd like to arrive ahead of the tour and relax a little and start your endemic bird quest early.

-While we are on our birding circuit around Sri Lanka we will utilize a range of accommodations, from colonial style hotels (including one used in the renowned '50s Hollywood blockbuster "The Bridge on the River Kwai"), rustic bungalows and nature lodges set in pristine habitat and important bird areas, and boutique hotels.
-Some of this accommodation is more basic than others, but we try and use the best accommodation available in the chosen area near the key birding sites.
+While we are on our birding circuit around Sri Lanka we will utilize a range of accommodations, from colonial style hotels, rustic bungalows and nature lodges set in pristine habitat and important bird areas, and boutique hotels.
+Some of this accommodation is more basic than others, but we try and use the best accommodation available in the chosen area, near the key birding sites and it is generally of a high standard.
 Some of the areas we will be staying in may be hilly, and so walking between bedrooms and hotel common areas (e.g. the dining room) may involve some steps.
 If you have difficulty walking on steps, please let us know in advance and we will endeavor to get a room that will best suit your ability.